Tosier is a new bean-to-bar craft chocolate,

 hand-made in small batches.

-Our chocolate is made using the highest quality, sustainably-sourced cocoa beans to ensure the farmer gets a fair share.
-The natural goodness of the cocoa is retained by roasting at low temperatures using only three ingredients cocoa beans, unrefined cane sugar and cocoa butter.
+Our chocolate is made using the highest quality, sustainably-sourced cocoa beans.
+The availability of these beans is finite and each harvest unique.
+Sourced from amongst the top 5% of the world's cocoa we ensure the farmer gets a fair share.
+The natural goodness of the cocoa is retained by creating individual roasting profiles for each bean and its harvest.

-Tosier Chocolate is made using single origin cocoa beans in six kilo micro-batches so we only make a limited number of bars from each harvest.
+Crafting chocolate in six kilo microbatches, we only make a limited number of bars from each harvest.

 Alto Beni Cacao, Bolivia - 2016 harvest